masonhgn/agt_server/docs/overview/architecture.md

 Engine distributes rewards → Agent learns from experience
 ```

+The agent interaction flow represents the core learning loop that enables agents to improve over time.
+Each iteration of this flow allows agents to observe the game state, make decisions, and learn from the outcomes of their actions.

 ### 3. Tournament Flow
 ```
 Tournament Start → Match Players → Run Games →
 Collect Results → Calculate Rankings → Save Results
 ```

+The tournament flow manages the higher-level competition structure, coordinating multiple games between different players and aggregating results to determine overall rankings and performance metrics.

 ## Component Interactions